-Our lab is investigating mechanisms of regulation of immune responses and tissue homeostasis by stromal cells, in particular in the context of inflammatory diseases and cancer.
+Our lab is investigating mechanisms of regulation of immune responses and tissue homeostasis by the stromal microenvironment, with a particular focus on inflammatory/fibrotic diseases and cancer.

-Our lab is studying the crosstalk of specific subsets of stromal cells with immune cells, endothelial cells and tissue stem cells, and exploring how perturbation of this fundamental stromal crosstalk impact on disease pathogenesis.
-We, and others, have notably shown that stromal progenitors wrapped around vessels have an essential role in the scarring/fibrotic process, a major component of chronic diseases (Dulauroy, Nature medicine 2012).
+Our lab is investigating the crosstalk of specific subsets of stromal cells with immune cells, endothelial cells and tissue stem cells, and exploring how perturbation of this fundamental stromal crosstalk impact on disease pathogenesis.
+We, and others, have notably shown that specific stromal progenitors wrapped around vessels have an essential role in the scarring/fibrotic process, a major component of chronic diseases (Dulauroy, Nature medicine 2012).
 We have also shown that a subset of intestinal stromal cells form a specialized microenvironment around intestinal crypts, providing paracrine signals to maintain intestinal stem cells and playing a role in the developement of colitis (Stzepourginski, PNAS 2017).
 To further investigate the mechanisms underlying tissue repair, we are using several experimental approaches, including cutting-edge lineage tracing and genetic depletion models for stromal subsets, cell imaging and transcriptomics, in different models of acute and chronic injury affecting the skin, lung, intestine or muscle.

 Our research is currently focusing on the role of the stromal microenvironment on:

 - Deciphering the stromal crosstalk to tumor cells and impact on tumor immunity and anti-cancer therapies

 If you are interested in joining our lab, please send your CV and cover letter to Lucie Peduto (email@example.com)